yashubansal000/Algorithm-Explorer/README.md

 # Algorithm Explorer

-Visual learning tool for Huffman and String Matching algorithms.
+An interactive React-based visualizer for Huffman Encoding and String Matching algorithms.